Apple's AI Mulligan: Why the Delayed Siri Could Still Win

 The Likely Outcome

-Apple is expected to ship a competent LLM Siri in spring 2026 that's deeply integrated with iOS.
+Apple is expected to ship a competent LLM Siri in September 2026 (with iOS 27) that's deeply integrated with iOS — now backstopped by Google's Gemini for the hardest reasoning.
 If it delivers, it likely won't match ChatGPT for general knowledge tasks, but it could outperform for personal, ecosystem-integrated requests.

 For Apple users: Siri becomes genuinely useful for the first time.